The purpose of this notice is to inform you of why and how we process your personal data.

 All of our staff must attend training in what we call Information Governance.
 Amongst other things, this training makes them understand the importance of confidentiality and security of your personal data and makes clear that they are personally responsible for the security of any information which they are processing.
 They must attend this training at least once every two years and must pass a test to demonstrate that they have understood it.
 The expectations we have on our staff are set out in the Information Governance Policy.
 Failing to comply with this policy is a disciplinary offence.

 We regularly audit access to personal data to ensure that it is being processed appropriately.

-NHS Wales Informatics Service (NWIS) provides some of the IT services within NHS Wales including our website.
+Digital Health and Care Wales (DHCW) provides some of the IT services within NHS Wales including our website.
 IP addresses are used by your computer every time you are connected to the Internet.
 Your IP address is a number that is used by computers on the network to identify your computer.
-IP addresses are automatically collected by NWIS so that data (such as the web pages you request) can be sent to you.
-NWIS will collect other anonymised statistical information about use of the website so that the service can be maintained and improved.
+IP addresses are automatically collected by DHCW so that data (such as the web pages you request) can be sent to you.
+DHCW will collect other anonymised statistical information about use of the website so that the service can be maintained and improved.

 What are cookies?

 Cookies are small files that websites put on your computer hard disk drive when you visit.
 Cookies pass information back to websites each time you visit.
 They are used to uniquely identify web browsers, track user trends and store information about user preferences.
 You can restrict/disable cookies on your browser; please note that some website features may not function properly without cookies.